inside top of book cover

 ~~~~ ~~~~~~~~~~~~~~~~~~~~~~~~~

-22a (21) Peduncle glabrous.
+22a (21) Plant clump forming; cane green, red, or yellow in color.
+Peduncle glabrous (pilose in some hybrid cultivars).
 Leaf blades to 2.5 inches wide; sheaths overlapping.
 Blades mostly glabrous, but with tufts of long hairs at collar.
-Ligule a membrane topped with short hairs and a row of stiff hairs behind ligule.
-Inflorescence a large, terminal plume. { At one time intensively cultivated on most of the Hawaiian Islands, but not so on Guam.
-Sugar cane, [HAW - ORN, POL], tupo or tupu [GUM - ORN, ABO].
+Ligule a membrane topped with short hairs and a row of stiff hairs behind ligule. { At one time intensively cultivated on most of the Hawaiian Islands, but not so on Guam.
+Sugar cane, [HAW - ORN, POL] [FAC], tupo or tupu [GUM - ORN, ABO].

 Saccharum officinarum L. or a hybrid/cultigen

-22b Peduncle hairy below the panicle; rachis fragile. { Very abundant and widespread grass across much of Guam; resembles sugar cane but generally more slender.
+22b Plant speading by rhizomes.
+Cane green in color.
+Peduncle hairy below the panicle; rachis fragile.
+Leaf blades 0.2 to 0.8 cm (<1 in) across. { Very abundant and widespread grass across much of Guam; resembles sugar cane but generally more slender.
 USDA noxious weed.
-Wild cane [HAW - NAT] [GUM - NAT]
+Wild cane [HAW - NAT] [FAC] [GUM - NAT] [FACU]

 Saccharum spontaneum L.